Oklahoma City Comets

 The Oklahoma City Comets are a Minor League Baseball team of the Pacific Coast League (PCL) and the Triple-A affiliate of the Los Angeles Dodgers.
 They are located in Oklahoma City, Oklahoma, and play their home games at Chickasaw Bricktown Ballpark, which opened in 1998 in the city's Bricktown district.

 The team was originally known as the Oklahoma City 89ers from 1962 to 1997 and played at All Sports Stadium.
 The 89ers competed in the Triple-A American Association (AA) in 1962, moved to the Pacific Coast League from 1963 to 1968, and returned to the AA from 1969 to 1997.
 After the American Association disbanded, the 89ers rejoined the PCL in 1998 and have been members of it since, including the 2021 season when it was known as the Triple-A West.
 The team renamed itself the Oklahoma RedHawks from 1998 to 2008 and the Oklahoma City RedHawks from 2009 to 2014.
 The franchise affiliated with the Los Angeles Dodgers in 2015 and changed its name to the Oklahoma City Dodgers.
 The team was temporarily called the Oklahoma City Baseball Club for the 2024 season before becoming the Comets in 2025.

-Oklahoma City has won five league championships.
+Oklahoma City has won six league championships.
 The 89ers won the PCL championship in 1963 and 1965 as the Triple-A affiliate of the Houston Colt .45s/Astros.
 They later won the American Association championship in 1992 and 1996 with the Texas Rangers.
-Oklahoma City won their third PCL championship in 2023 as affiliates of the Los Angeles Dodgers.
+Oklahoma City won their third PCL championship in 2023 and their fourth in 2026, both as affiliates of the Los Angeles Dodgers.
+The Comets won the Triple-A National Championship Game in 2026.